About the Process

 Born and raised in southern California, I received an MFA in Printmaking with a minor in Ceramics at the University of Iowa, and a BFA in Printmaking from California State University, Chico.
 In 2012, I moved to Louisville, KY with my partner and fellow artist Susanna Crum to start the city's first shared printmaking workspace, Calliope Arts.

 I've always loved the complex techniques related to printmaking and ceramics, and find lots of overlap with the intensive processes and craft of wet collodion photography.
 The history of the tintype process is particularly interesting to me, as a tintypist often saw themselves more as artists or traveling showmen rather than fine art photographers - particularly because they made unique images instead of mass-produced editions.
 Though I use many of the same materials as they did in the 1850s, being a tintype artist in the 21st century is especially exciting because of social media platforms and forums - I'm able to contribute to conversations with an international community of tintype artists.

-I've had the pleasure of working as an artist and educator with some of the region's very best arts organizations, including as a Visual Arts faculty member at Kentucky's Governor's School for the Arts (2017-2018), Louisville Visual Art Academy (2013-2019), and now St Francis School, where I am their Artist-in-Residence.
+I've had the pleasure of working as an artist and educator with some of the region's very best arts organizations, including as a Visual Arts faculty member at Kentucky's Governor's School for the Arts (2017-18), Louisville Visual Art Academy (2013-19), and St Francis School, where I was Artist-in-Residence (2019-20).
 I've also had the opportunity to show my artwork and travel around the world, including recent artist residencies a Kunstnarhuset Messen, Alvik, Norway; Kala Art Institute, Berkeley, CA; Edinburgh Printmakers, Edinburgh, Scotland; and Mildred's Lane, a 94-acre installation and research space in Beach Lake, PA created by J Morgan Puett and Mark Dion.